DavidSouther/ailly/ARCHITECTURE.md

 It will read and write files directly, and will have some git awareness to block operations when the repo is dirty.
 Authoring proper will happen using text editors of choice.

-Generative AI features will use OpenAI APIs.
+Generative AI features will use engines to allow multiple LLM backends.
-The project will use a base model, and will fine tune that model using version controlled prompts and responses.
+The project will use a base model, and may fine tune that model using version controlled prompts and responses.
 The responses are the markdown content that will get published to the site.
 The prompts are stored adjacent their generated content, and can be edited same as content.
 Fine-tuning will happen when requested, and be tied to a specific git commit of the project's content.